x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/exchange-emergency-mitigation-service.md

 Set-ExchangeServer -Identity <Servername> -MitigationsBlocked @()
 ```

-After the mitigation is removed from the blocked list, the mitigation can now be reapplied by the EM service in its next run.
+After a mitigation is removed from the blocked mitigations list, the mitigation will be reapplied by the EM service on its next run.
 To manually reapply the mitigation, stop and restart the EM service.
-Ten minutes after the restart, the service will run its check and apply any mitigations.
+Ten minutes after restarting, the EM service will run its check and apply any mitigations.

 >!Important]
->Refrain from making any changes to the **MitigationsApplied** parameter, as it is used by EM service to store and track Mitigation Status.
+>Refrain from making any changes to the **MitigationsApplied** parameter, as it is used by the EM service to store and track mitigation status.

 ## Viewing Applied and Blocked Mitigations
-You can view both applied and blocked mitigations for all the servers in your organization by using the **Get-ExchangeServer** cmdlet.
+You can view both applied and blocked mitigations for all Exchange servers in your organization by using the **Get-ExchangeServer** cmdlet.

 To view the list of applied and blocked mitigations for all the servers: